Moving to Colombia

 Patience Truly Is a Virtue

-Bureaucracy feels like an endurance sport.
+Bureaucracy sometimes feels like an endurance sport.
 After waiting forever for your turn at a government office, no matter the documents you provide, the process always seems to require “one more thing”.

 In the beginning, this can drive you crazy, but as you settle into the rhythm of the new culture, you discover patience is a virtue.